vivmagarwal/HTML-SCSS-JS-Starterkit/README.md

     - script-es6.js
     - style.scss

-these files will automatically compile to the `build` directory.
+These files will automatically compile to the `build` directory.
 Browser will automatically reload / refresh on change.